VernierST/godirect-examples/python/readme.md

 ### Support
 - Contact us at:  support@vernier.com
 - If you are familiar with github, you could search the issues or post a question at: https://github.com/VernierST/godirect-examples/issues
+- We have created a [FAQ for Python Troubleshooting](https://www.vernier.com/).

 ### Python
 - If you are new to Python, here are some generally helpful links for getting started with Python.